olbboy/dx-rodmap/README.md

 To set up the database manually, run the SQL in `scripts/db-schema.sql` through the Supabase SQL editor.

+## Comments Feature

+The application includes a commenting system for posts, allowing users to discuss each post.
+To enable this feature, you need to run the database setup script.

+### Database Setup for Comments

+1. Open the Supabase dashboard
+2. Go to the SQL Editor
+3. Run the full `scripts/db-schema.sql` script

+This will:
+- Create the `comments` table for storing comments
+- Create the `users` table to mirror data from `auth.users`
+- Set up a trigger to automatically sync user data from auth to public schema
+- Establish proper Row Level Security policies

+### How the Comments System Works

+- Users can add comments to any post they can view
+- Comments support threaded replies (one level deep)
+- Only the comment author can edit their comments
+- Both the comment author and roadmap owner can delete comments
+- Comments show user avatars and names from their profile

 ## Common Issues and Solutions

 ### Relationship Errors